uml-hci/comp5270-s24/indA2.md

 ##### Assignment requirements (12pts):

-- Basic instructions: Does your document include both teammates' names, two personas, two storyboards, and a brief reflection?
+- Basic instructions: Does your document include both teammates' names, two personas, two storyboards, and a cover page?
 (1pt)

 - Personas: Do the personas contain a visual, a name, and additional basic demographic details?
 Are there additional details such as motivations, habits, goals, and skills?
 Is the amount and nature of details appropriate for the context and topic you've chosen?
 Are the two personas sufficiently different from one another?
 (4pts)